Prague is a city that is slightly similar to Budapest.

 Each floor of Karlovy Lazne has its own distinct style and music:

-1st Floor(ground floor in Europe) – Music Cafe: Has a video floor dance floor, Foosball tables, and FREE internet.
+1st Floor(ground floor) – Music Cafe: Has a video floor dance floor, Foosball tables, and FREE internet.

 2nd Floor – Discotheque: Plays EDM.
 The funnest floor in my opinion.